AnyChart/docs.anychart.com/Basic_Charts/Word_Tree.md

 #### Text

 Setting data as a text requires setting the root [root word](#root_word) manually by using the {api:anychart.charts.Wordtree#word}word(){api} method.
 Then AnyChart automatically builds a tree with the specified root.
-In the following sample, it is the word *"He"*:
+In the following sample, it is the word *He*:

 ```
 // create data